 - We will provide a response to your complaint which will, as far as possible, address all of the issues/concerns you have raised.
 We will set out the reasons for our decision on your complaint.

-This response will be sent to you within 21 days from receipt of your complaint.
+This response will be sent to you within 20 working days from receipt of your complaint.

 6. What are the potential outcomes for my complaint?

 We may uphold or reject a complaint.
 Upholding a complaint means that we believe that our programming did not comply with our obligations covered by this Code of Practice.
 Rejecting a complaint means we believe that our programming was in compliance with our obligations.

 If we uphold your complaint, we will seek to resolve it to your satisfaction in an agreed manner.
 The manner of resolution will be decided on a case by case basis, but may include an apology, correction, clarification and/or the offer of a rebuttal.